dankox/endevor-cli/README.md

-# endevor-cli
+# Edo - Endevor SCM CLI
-Endevor CLI for basic manipulation with elements in sandbox environment
+Edo is scm tool for managing elements in Endevor SCM inventory on a local PC.

 ## description

-Endevor CLI short command 'edo' is used to provide similar user experience as git cli.
+Edo is used to provide similar user experience as git cli.
+It has basic commands implemented as decribed below.

 To get list of commands and help run